 - consider problems from a variety of perspectives

 - have up to date policies on dispute resolution procedures

 The Labour Relations Agency (LRA) employer training programme provides pre-recorded webinars in relevant topics such as handling difficult conversations and dignity at work.
 See LRA events.

 Resolving personal conflicts can be difficult if you feel you are too close to the problem.

-The Labour Relations Agency (LRA) may be able to help by providing mediation.
+The LRA may be able to help by providing mediation.
 This involves an independent, impartial person helping two or more individuals or groups to discuss their problems and reach a solution that's acceptable to everyone.
-Read how mediation with the LRA could help to resolve conflict.